LLNL/RAJA/docs/sphinx/user_guide/feature/loop_basic.rst

 Team shared memory can be allocated by using the ``RAJA_TEAM_SHARED`` macro on statically sized arrays or via dynamic allocation in the ``RAJA::LaunchParams`` method.
-Team shared memory enables threads in a given team shared access to a data buffer.
+Team shared memory enables threads in a given team to have shared access to a shared memory buffer.
 Loops are then assigned to either teams or threads based on the GPU execution policy.
 Under the CUDA/HIP nomenclature teams correspond to blocks while in SYCL nomenclature teams correspond to workgroups.